Siphon880gh/rapid-tools-suite/readme.md

 ihtml();
 ```

-*itemplate:* HANDLEBAR - Not confident you can write Handlebar expressions without screwing up?
+*ihandlebars:* HANDLEBAR - Not confident you can write Handlebar expressions without screwing up?
 Write them in command line and get instant feedback.
-Rapid.itemplate(..) helps with this.
+Rapid.ihandlebars(..) helps with this.
 Pass the Handlebar expressions with html in the first parameter without that much focus on making the html look good.
 Then pass the javascript object in the second parameter as the context.
-Optionally, you can pass a third parameter, an array of helpers.
+Optionally, you can pass an array of helper name and its implementation in the third parameter.
+For extra helpers, you pass the same onto the fourth parameter, fifth parameter, etc etc.

+Below is an example.
+Once you run with ihandlebars, you can look at the "render" section to see if it's correct, then there's the "code" section you can copy and paste to.
+So ihandlebars not only lets you test out Handlebar templates but also generates the wordy Handlebar code.
 ```
 var data = {
 	random_words: [